 Europe and UK

-If you publish content in Europe or the UK, you're required to complete a UK Tax Questionnaire and submit billing preferences.
+If you submit content for licensing consideration in Europe or the UK, you're required to complete a UK Tax Questionnaire and submit billing preferences.
 The new Tax Questionnaire is available in the Prime Video portal in Your Account settings and determines whether you receive a monthly VAT invoice.

 Germany and Japan

-You can only select one metadata language per title and it can't be changed after selected.
-To add a new location, you must add a new titles with the metadata language that corresponds to the location you want to publish to (i.e. English metadata language for U.S. and UK, German metadata language for Germany, or Japanese metadata language for Japan).
+To add a new location, you must add a metadata language that corresponds to the location you want to submit content to (i.e. English metadata language for U.S. and UK, German metadata language for Germany, or Japanese metadata language for Japan).

-For example, if you only see U.S. or UK on your availability tab, but you want to publish in Germany or Japan, you will need to create new title entry and select German or Japanese metadata language, respectively.
+For example, if you only see U.S. or UK on your availability tab, but you want to submit content in Germany or Japan, you will need to create a title entry and/or add German or Japanese metadata language, respectively.
 You must also provide localized audio or captions file for Germany, or localized audio and burnt-in subtitles for Japan (Note: Japan doesn't support Japanese caption files).

 India and Rest of world

-Sign in to your Prime Video Direct account and complete the territory request form to request access to additional publishing locations.
+To inform us of your interest in gaining access to additional territories, sign in to your Prime Video Direct account and complete the territory request form.